RH-sdavey/octo-pancake/README.md

 # octo-pancake
 =======
-Primarily used as a place to practice git workflow w/ Salloweezy
+Primarily used as a place to practice